Book a call with admissions

 What Are Self-Destructive Behaviors?

 Are you or a loved one struggling with self-destructive behavior?
 If so, you’re not alone.
 Self-destructive behavior can be difficult to stop, and it can have any number of negative consequences.
-These behaviors can range from self-harm, such as cutting or burning, to engaging in reckless behavior and substance abuse.
+These can range from self-harm, such as cutting or burning, to engaging in reckless behavior and substance abuse.

 What Causes Self-Destructive Behaviors?